Gary Higgins interview

-You made Red Hash in 1973.
-What was your main influence and inspiration at that time?
+You recorded Red Hash in 1973.
+What was your inspiration?

 Influenced by most pop and folk music in those days.
 CS+N-The Byrds-The Band-Beatles for a few.
 Inspired by the time period itself in a way-lots of high energy and hope for the future was about.

 What else beside music influenced you?

 The Peace movement/Anti-war, Civil Rights and the newer sense of open mindedness and exercise of freedoms.

 Can you tell me more about how it was all recorded?
 It was released by Nufusmoon.
 What can you tell me about Nufusmoon?

 All done on 4 track reel to reel in a pretty short space of time.
 The studio was called Odyesy-in Litchfield Ct.
 Nufusmoon was a company made up essentially of friends and family with little or no ‘pro’ experience in promotion and distribution.
 It was promoted from the heart, sheer energy and dedication to seeing it through.

 That’s not really known-best estimates were around 2500-many not surviving the times.
 Yes I have several.

 Can you tell me how was your life before making Red Hash?